XAU

 What is the copper price today?

 The copper price changes constantly during market hours.
-Our live chart above shows the real-time HG futures price updated with live market data from COMEX.
+The live chart above shows the real-time HG futures price updated with market data from COMEX.
 Copper is quoted in US dollars per pound on COMEX and in US dollars per metric ton on the LME.

 Why is copper called 'Dr. Copper'?

-Copper is nicknamed 'Dr. Copper' because it has a 'PhD in economics' — its price is considered one of the most reliable indicators of global economic health.
-Since copper is used across construction, manufacturing, electronics, and transportation, rising prices typically signal economic expansion.
+Copper earned the nickname 'Dr. Copper' because it has a 'PhD in economics.'
+Its price is one of the most reliable indicators of global economic health.
+Since copper is consumed across construction, manufacturing, electronics, and transportation, rising prices signal economic expansion and falling prices warn of contraction.

 How does the green transition affect copper prices?

 The green energy transition is strongly bullish for copper.
-EVs use 3-4x more copper according to industry estimates than conventional cars, and solar, wind, and grid infrastructure all require significant copper.
-Some analysts project a supply shortfall by 2030 as demand outpaces new mine development.
+EVs use 3-4x more copper than conventional cars, and solar, wind, and grid infrastructure all require significant copper volumes.
+Analysts project a supply shortfall by 2030 as demand outpaces new mine development, which requires 10-15 years from discovery to production.

 What is the difference between COMEX and LME copper?